- 10 minutes to read

 • LoadFromFile

-String - values are written as is without modification.
+String - The system writes values as is without modification.

 RAW - Not used in version 1.0

-LoadFromByteArray - Content is provided in a 64BaseEncoded Byte array
+LoadFromByteArray - Provide content as a 64BaseEncoded Byte array.

-LoadFromFile – Loads content from file.
+LoadFromFile – The system loads content from a file.
 Make sure to provide a highly available file share when using this feature.

 • jpegPhoto